 Finally, the rarest of them all!
 Aggressive Ball Pythons are extremely uncommon with animals that are over a month in age.
-In fact, if you handle hatchlings in their first few weeks, any aggression is temporary and dissipates quickly.
+In fact, if you handle young snakes in their first few weeks, any aggression is temporary and dissipates quickly.

 Personally, I have no aggressive adult Ball Pythons, and never have had.
 They are such a gentle species that I would categorize an aggressive adult Ball Python as extremely rare.

-If it is eating, the aggression may simply be how the animal is, but if it is fasting then it would be best to also consult a specialist reptile vet for a full health check.
-Aggression can occasionally stem from an illness or injury.
+If it is eating, the aggression may simply be how the animal is.
+It’s rare, but I have seen it before.
+Conversely, if it is fasting then it would be best to also consult a specialist reptile vet for a full health check.

 Ball Python personality summary